In Mississippi, most voters will have no choice about who represents them in the Legislature

 “Candidates don’t want to run races they think they’re going to lose,” said Abhi Rahman, communications director for the national Democratic Legislative Campaign Committee.

 The DLCC is spending a few thousand dollars this year on several legislative races in the largely uncompetitive Republican-leaning states of Mississippi and Louisiana.
-It said it has spent $50,000 in Democratic-controlled New Jersey, one of just four states with legislative elections this year.
-But it has spent $2.2 million so far on legislative races in Virginia.
+It’s spending about $100,000 in Democratic-controlled New Jersey, one of just four states with legislative elections this year.
+But it expects to spend about $2.5 million on legislative races in Virginia.

 Other Democratic- and Republican-aligned groups also are pouring millions of dollars into Virginia’s legislative races.